rm3l/BuildGuide/README.md

 ```
 If repo-sync exits due to fetch errors at some point then run the mentioned repo sync cmd again as -f will fix broken source

-### Modifying the device tree to build with you ROMS source
+### Modifying the device tree to build with your ROMS source
 Open up your file browser and navigate to the device folder at the root of your ROMS source.
 Continue by entering into your device's manufacture/codename folder.
 They'll be 2 files that you'll need to edit here.
+Again, I'll be using havoc as an example:

-1. Rename lineage.dependencies to havoc.dependencies
+1. Rename lineage.dependencies to havoc.dependencies and linage.mk to havoc.mk

-2. Open lineage.mk and replace all instances of "lineage" with "havoc" as shown in the examples below
+2. Open havoc.mk and replace all instances of "lineage" with "havoc" as shown in the examples below

-###### Example
+###### Example for 1st change in lineage.mk
-"PRODUCT_NAME := lineage_angler" get's changed to "PRODUCT_NAME := havoc_angler"
+"PRODUCT_NAME := lineage_angler"

+get's changed to

+"PRODUCT_NAME := havoc_angler"

+###### Example for 2nd change in lineage.mk
-"$(call inherit-product, vendor/lineage/config/common_full_phone.mk)" gets changed to "$(call inherit-product, vendor/havoc/config/common_full_phone.mk)"
+"$(call inherit-product, vendor/lineage/config/common_full_phone.mk)"

+gets changed to

+"$(call inherit-product, vendor/havoc/config/common_full_phone.mk)"